New study looks at Arctic sea ice projections and also explores geopolitical issues

 As of September 5, ice extent had fallen below the minimum ice extents in September 2010 and 2008 (previously the third- and second-lowest minima in the satellite record).
 If ice stopped declining in extent today it would be the second-lowest minimum extent in the satellite record.

-In August, sunlight wanes in the Arctic and the sea ice decline starts to slow down.
+Conditions in context In August, sunlight wanes in the Arctic and the sea ice decline starts to slow down.
 Although the decline slowed somewhat during August, ice extent retreated at a faster pace than average, at a pace of 67,700 square kilometers (26,100 square miles) per day.
 In comparison, the average rate of decline for August 1979 to 2000 was 53,700 square kilometers (20,700 square miles) per day.

 Air temperatures were 1 to 4 degrees Celsius (2 to 7 degrees Fahrenheit) higher than average (relative to the 1981 to 2010 climatology) over the Arctic Ocean (measured approximately 1000 meters above the surface).
 The strongest anomalies were over the Northwest Passage region.
 High pressure persisted over much of the central Arctic Ocean, associated with a wind pattern that helped to push ice from the Beaufort Sea westward into the Chukchi Sea.
 This may have slowed some ice loss in the Chukchi Sea region.
 However, the wind pattern also transported ice into open waters warmed during the summer, fostering melt.